Guidelines for Packing your Suitcase for coming to Thailand

 Some items are not necessary to pack as they are inexpensive.
 Extra toiletries are not recommended; bring a travel set.
 It is easy to buy all toiletries in Thailand; the only thing you must be careful of is some products have whitening properties.
 Even underarm roll-on deodorant has whitening properties.
 So be alert and always read the label before buying.

 For females, you should know that it’s hard to find tampons in Thailand.
 Thai women use sanitary towels, readily available everywhere, including at 7/11.
-If you don’t want to switch to using sanitary towels, then bring a few extra boxes.
-Tampons can be found, but only in tourist destinations, and are generally expensive!
+If you don’t want to use sanitary towels, bring a few extra boxes.
+Tampons can be found only in tourist destinations and are generally expensive!

 Suitcase Packing Techniques for Thailand